yiheng-zhu/MKFGO/README.md

 MKFGO is a composite protein function prediction model in the context of Gene Ontology (GO) through the integration of five complementary pipelines (i.e., HFRGO, PLMGO, PPIGO, NAIGP, and DLMGO) built on multi-source biological data.

+The webserver of MKFGO is freely available at https://yiheng-zhu.github.io/Yiheng/mkfgo.html.

 ## System Requirements
 ### 1. Conda Environment:
 <li> python==3.8.5  </li>